tulip-control/omega/doc/doc.md

-If a formula is a conjunction of an initial predicate, safety formulas of the form `[](...)` and recurrence formulas `[]<>(...)`, then `gr1.ltl_to_automaton` can be used to split the temporal formula into an initial condition, an action, and a conjunction of recurrence formulas.
+If a formula is a conjunction of an initial predicate, safety formulas of the form `[](...)` and recurrence formulas `[]<>(...)`, then `omega.gr1.split_gr1` can be used to split the temporal formula into an initial condition, an action, a conjunction of recurrence formulas, and a disjunction of persistence formulas.
-These are stored in a `symbolic.Automaton`.
+These are stored in an `omega.symbolic.temporal.Automaton` when calling the function `omega.gr1.closed_system_to_automaton`.

 The resulting automaton stores transition-level formulas (in TLA+ these are formulas that include primes (`'`)).
 These formulas can be bitblasted using